MicrosoftDocs/cpp-docs/docs/standard-library/chrono.md

 - `steady_clock` is now based on `QueryPerformanceCounter()`
 - `high_resolution_clock` is now a typedef for `steady_clock`
 In the Microsoft C++ implementation, `steady_clock::time_point` is now a `typedef` for `chrono::time_point<steady_clock>`.
 However, this isn't necessarily the case for other implementations.

+Leap seconds and time zones, which change over time, require OS support that was added to Windows 10.
+- Updating the leap second database requires Windows 10 version 1809 or later.
+- Time zones require `icu.dll` which is provided by Windows 10 version 1903/19H1 or later.
+This applies to both client and server operating systems.
+Windows Server 2019 is based on Windows 10 version 1809.

+Using the time-zone facilities when running on older versions of Windows results in a runtime error.

 ## Requirements